aspectron/sia-cluster/README.md

 ### 0.9.2

+* Now releasing standalone setup zip files which include all dependencies (except MongoDB) as well as provide auto configuration of Sia Cluster and Sia Node
+* Allowing for smaller panel sizes
+*
 * Introduced custom `host.externalsettings.storageused` to easily see used storage (if total vs. remaining is in TB, then you can't see amount used in MB because of scale formatting in UI)
 * Changing the way peers are accounted for, using `hostdb.all` for "Peers Seen" and `hostdb.active` for "Peers Hosting".